Do you ever feel like you aren’t good enough?

 Life unfolds the way it unfolds.
 If you resist, you suffer.
 Focus on the here and now.

-We come into this world with no conditioning.
+We come into this world with almost no conditioning.
 We don’t even know how to think, because we have no concepts.
 Those are learned later.

 As children, we explore and enjoy what is.
-We live completely in the present moment, which is why most people love babies (and children).
+We live completely in the present moment, which is why most people love babies (and young children).

 They gaze back at you without judgment, without the cloud of thought.

 If that conditioning is at odds with reality, you suffer.
+The suffering is life nudging you to look within, face it, and release it.

 Your conditioning can help you wake up, or it can keep you in suffering.
 It can tell you that you aren’t good enough, but the thought of not being good enough is not good enough.